 There are tons of carbs here as well (we’ll go more in depth about this in the Cons section below).

-Apart from the clear benefits coming from the high nutritional value of popcorn, we have an article published on Lybrate where their experts list even more benefits of having popcorn.
+Apart from the clear benefits coming from the high nutritional value of popcorn, we have an article published on Lybrate where their experts list even more benefits of eating popcorn.

 One of the most surprising for most might be the fact that it actually controls blood sugar levels (because of the high fiber content, meaning that the carbs are released slower), but can also reduce cholesterol, is rich in antioxidants and improves digestive health.